sjcockell/mmb8052/practicals/practical_05.md

 > de_data = read_tsv("https://github.com/sjcockell/mmb8052/raw/main/practicals/data/example.txt")
 ```

+Note that `readr` makes the assumption that the first line of the file being read contains column headers.
+If this is not the case for the data being read, then we would have to define these column headers with the `col_names` argument, which takes a vector of column names.

 It is also worth noting the `readxl` package, which is a subsidiary Tidyverse package that makes it straightforward to get data out of Excel and into R.

 ### Exercise 5.2  {: .exercise}